 - Nintendo Switch: 11+ hours of play

 The Anker PowerCore+ 26800 PD is heavier than other 26,800mAh power banks.
 That’s due to its metal exterior, which is good for durability and heat.
 It features a 10 LED wheel for its power remaining indicator.
-That provides a more accurate assessment of remaining charge than a 4 LED indicator.
-As a bundle it provides everything you need to charge, use, and recharge the power bank.
+That provides a more accurate assessment of the remaining charge than a 4 LED indicator.
+As a bundle, it provides everything you need to charge, use, and recharge the power bank.
 The included pouch has room for the power bank and cable.

 Compared To Similar Power Banks

 |Charger||Anker PowerCore+ 26800 PD||AUKEY PB-Y7 30000 USB-C PD||J-Go Tech The Tanker||RAVPower PD Pioneer 26800

 |Ports||USB-C, USB-A x2||USB-C, USB-A x2, micro-USB||USB-C, USB-A x2, micro-USB||USB-C, USB-A x2, micro-USB|